 The course in Year 10 is structured in such a way that it provides choices within each of the core domains as well as an opportunity to begin exploring specialised areas.
 For example, students are offered a variety of options as part of their English program.
 They can study maths appropriate to their skill level and interests.
 As part of the transition to the senior level, students complete a VCE unit in Religious Education.

-To read more about the Year 9 and Year 10 curriculum, please see the subject handbook below.
+To read more about the Year 9 and Year 10 curriculum, please see the subject handbooks below.

 YEAR 11 & 12